f-lair/lightning-boost/README.md

 # lightning-boost
-Extension of the PyTorch Lightning Framework to train models even faster.
+Extension of the PyTorch Lightning Framework to develop models even faster.